How to Identify Pu’er Tea from the Leaf Base

 Two: Integrity of the Leaf Shape

 The more intact the shape of the leaf base, the better.
 Leaves that are broken and contain fine debris are considered lower quality.
-There are exceptions, however, such as compressed teas like iron cakes, which may become fragmented due to over-compression.
+There are exceptions, however, such as compressed teas like cakes, which may become fragmented due to over-compression.

 How to Identify Pu'er Tea from the Leaf Base-2